MP calls on council to let private hire cars use controversial Aberdeen bus gate - Evening Express

-An MP has called for the local authority to reconsider allowing private hire taxis to use a controversial Aberdeen bus gate.
+An MP has called for the local authority to reconsider allowing private hire vehicle to use a controversial Aberdeen bus gate.

 Kirsty Blackman wrote to Angela Scott, chief executive of Aberdeen City Council, regarding the Bedford Road bus gate in a bid to change its rules.